KRNT

 KRNT (1350 AM) is a radio station broadcasting a sports format.
-Serving the Des Moines, Iowa, United States, area, the station is owned by the Des Moines Radio Group subsidiary of Saga Communications through licensee Saga Communications of Iowa, LLC.
+Serving the Des Moines, Iowa, United States, area, the station is owned by Saga Communications through licensee Saga Communications of Iowa, LLC; it operates as part of Saga's Des Moines Radio Group.

 Studios are located on Locust Street in Des Moines, with its 4-tower transmitter array located on King Avenue in Des Moines.

 Programming

 KRNT features programming from ESPN Radio.
 In addition, it serves as the broadcast outlet for several sports teams: